patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/progress/progress.md

 Progress bars are composed of four elements:

 1. **Title:** Concisely conveys the task the user or system is working to complete
-2. **Track:** A visual guide to describe to the user what it takes to meet full task completion
+2. **Track:** Describes the path to full task completion through a visual guide
-3. **Value of progress:** A value that helps the user understand how much progress has been made
+3. **Value of progress:** Helps the user understand how much progress has been made
 4. **Indicator:** An animated indicator along the track that draws the user's eye to the progress bar and demonstrates the user’s progress towards completion

 ## Usage